Published on 3 Mar 2026

 Code examples

-This is an example of icon from Material Line Icons set:
+This is an example icon from Material Line Icons set:

-This comes at cost of increasing CSS file size, but CSS files are usually shared between pages and are cached in browser.
+This comes at cost of increasing CSS file size (by 1.29 KB in this case), but CSS files are usually shared between pages and are cached in browser.

 Experimenting with Material Line Icons